-Encourage homebuilders and developers to follow standard building codes used in other communities as part of the development review process.
+Encourage homebuilders, developers, and homeowners to follow standard building codes used in other communities as part of the development review process.
 Increase awareness of the potential safety, health, and financial risks that can arise from construction "short cuts."
-Place a particular emphasis on codes that relate to wind, snow-loading, and other climate-related considerations (which can vary considerably by location in Park County).
+Universal Building Codes cover the fire, life, and structural safety aspects of all buildings and related structures.